-As I deepened my walk with the Lord, I become more and more assured and resolute that I would not accept anything below the extraordinary life that God had promised me.
-My mind was made up.
-This caused my entire world to shift.
-Suddenly, the doors to my destiny had been opened.
+As I began to deepen my walk with the Lord, I became more and more assured and resolute that I would not accept anything below the extraordinary life that God has promised me.
+My mind was made up and this caused my entire world to shift.
+Suddenly, the doors to my destiny opened.
 Destiny helpers came flooding in, opportunities seemed to be falling right into my lap without striving or any sort of extreme effort on my part.
 I stepped into the blessings of favor and ease.
 This was the start of my new beginning; my opportunity to re-build.
 In a word, it was my re-birth.

 So much of our training as believers takes place in the space of waiting.
 It is in the wait that we learn to trust God.
 It's in the wait that our ears are trained to truly hear His voice, and not only that--but to decipher between the gentle voice of our Lord and that of the enemy, our own conscious, or other outside influences.
 The process of waiting allows the believer to be refined.
 He or she is given ample opportunities to turn away, give in to sin, or give up entirely.
 Waiting is a test of will.
 It is God giving you a choice to either believe what He said and trust Him fully OR find contentment in the familiarities of life and become stuck in the crippling mentality of mediocrity.
 The choice is ours to make.